HBM/cppstream/README.md

 #### Windows
 A solution for MSVC2010 is provided.

+## Library
+Center of all is a library containing everything needed to implement an HBM Daq Stream Client.
+The most important class of it library is `StreamClient`.
+It encapsulates the communication with a Daq Stream server.
+It collects and keeps stream related meta information received from the Daq Stream Server.
+It provides methods for subscribing and unsubscribing signals from the Daq Stream Server.

+Furthermore it holds a container of objects representing subscribed signals.
+The `SubScribedSignal` class processes signal related meta information and measured values.

 ## Examples
+There are simple example programs using the library.

 ### Example Client
 This is a simple example client for HBM Daq Stream protocol.